emilycentko/watchlist/README.md

 ## Installation

-Clone or fork this repository to your local machine Make a copy of Settings.js.example
+Clone this repository to your local machine
+Make a copy of Settings.js.example
-Request an API key from TMdb.com and insert into your own hidden Settings.js file You can use the JSON data from [watchlist-api](https://github.com/emilycentko/watchlist-api) or create your own
+Request an API key from TMdb.com and insert it into your own hidden Settings.js file You can use the JSON data from [watchlist-api](https://github.com/emilycentko/watchlist-api) (or create your own!)

-Run the JSON server for watchlist-api
+Run a JSON server for watchlist-api
 Run ```npm start``` for watchlist